 As Chromebooks are a fusion between your everyday laptop and your prototypical mobile device, screen rotation is always going to be handy.
 Luckily, the process of rotating your screen is quick, easy, and automatic for most Chromebook tablets.
 There are two ways to go about rotating your screen.

 Using the keyboard shortcuts

-Press the Ctrl + Shift + Refresh buttons to rotate your Chromebook screen.
-A popup will confirm if you want to perform the action or not.
-If you’re here, you probably want to do it, so hit Continue.
+Press the Ctrl + Shift + Refresh keys to begin the screen rotation process on your Chromebook.
+A pop-up will ask whether you want to perform the action or not.
+If you’re here, you probably want to do it, so click Continue.
 This will rotate the screen by 90 degrees each time you perform the shortcut.